Eugene-E0a80fd8080ff8e/benchmarks/README.md

 ### 2-1-mirrors--short-prompt

-Almost the same as previous "2-mirrors" , but prompt is shortened to look more natural.
+Almost the same prompt as the previous "2-mirrors", but shorter.
-Shortened prompt also gives AI more freedom.
+Shortened prompt gives AI more freedom but less guidance.